Requirements for the Doctoral Degree

 - Systems Biology and Neuroengineering

 The exam is not tied to particular courses.
-A syllabus for the material is given in Section D below.
+A syllabus for the material is available here.
 Students must work out six and only six out of the 18 problems.
 If more than six problems are handed in, six of those problems will be picked at random for grading.

 No calculators will be allowed into the written examination.

-The oral part is a depth exam in one of the above areas, selected by the student.
+The oral part is a depth exam in one area (of the six areas covered by the written breadth exam, which are listed above), selected by the student.
 This examination is not limited to the material of the written examination.
 The oral exam is given within three working days of the written exam.
 Each student is examined by several designated faculty members on a one-to-one basis.
 These exams take place in faculty offices, and each typically lasts no more than 15 minutes.
 The scheduling of the slots for the oral exam is done by the graduate student coordinator.

 The department notifies the students of the results of the exam in writing, within two weeks of the date of the written part.
 Students who fail the exam the first time may take it once more in the following year.
 Under no circumstances will a student be allowed to take the exam more than twice.